-A restaurant more upscale than a lokonta that is open for lunch and dinner.
+A restaurant is more upscale than a lokonta that is open for lunch and dinner.

 Pronounced (sahl-cha).
-A paste made with tomatoes and peppers used to flavor a variety of dishes.
+A paste made with tomatoes and peppers is used to flavor a variety of dishes.

 Pronounced (sah-lep).
 A hot drink served in winter, made with powdered orchid tubers; thought to be an aphrodisiac.

-Breakfast in Turkey is like brunch or a feast, any day of the week.
+Breakfast in Turkey is a staple of the cuisine in Turkey.
+It is like brunch or a feast, any day of the week.
 Look for breakfast salons to get a taste of many different regional breakfast favorites.

-It will start with tea; strong or weak, with or without sugar.
+First, breakfast will start with tea; strong or weak, with or without sugar.
 White bread is always served with breakfast, some will serve different types of grain bread for a healthier option.
-You can include other breads and savory pastries such as pogaca, simit, borek and acma.
+Also included, are bread and savory pastries such as pogaca, simit, borek, and acma.

-The rest of a traditional turkish breakfast typically comes out on small plates with white cheese (like feta), Kasar peynir, black or green olives, butter, honey, jam, sliced tomatoes, and cucumbers.
-Your breakfast will include hard boiled eggs, an omelet and possibly sucuk with eggs.
+Next, the rest of a traditional Turkish breakfast typically comes out on small plates with white cheese (like feta), Kasar peynir, black or green olives, butter, honey, jam, sliced tomatoes, and cucumbers.
+Your breakfast will include hard-boiled eggs, an omelet, and possibly sucuk with eggs.

-Menemen is a classic breakfast dish made with eggs, tomatoes, green bell peppers and onions; all cooked in one dish and served with bread.
+Also, Menemen is a classic breakfast dish made with eggs, tomatoes, green bell peppers, and onions; all cooked in one dish and served with bread.

-There are many other dishes that can be served with your Turkish Breakfast depending on what region you are in.
-In Van, you can find breakfast salons that serve up to 40 different plates.
+Finally, there are many other dishes served with your Turkish Breakfast depending on what region you are in.
+In Van, you will find breakfast salons that serve up to 40 different plates.
 Spanning 2-3 hours, they will eat a huge breakfast and not eat the rest of the day.
 In the Black Sea region, they dip their bread in cheese fondue.
-In Istanbul, you can find a kahvalti evi that will host large breakfasts that showcase different region’s breakfast traditions.
+In Istanbul, you’ll find a kahvalti evi that will host large breakfasts that showcase different regions’ breakfast traditions.

 Best Turkish Sweets

 Turks have an undeniable sweet tooth that has translated into a variety of sweets.
-There are shops that specialize in different kinds of sweat treats – the key is knowing what you want, and which shop to find it in.
-As you wonder through the streets of Turkey these are the signs you’ll be looking for:
+There are shops that specialize in different kinds of sweat treats.
+The key is knowing what you want, and which shop to find it in.
+So, as you wander through the streets of Turkey these are the signs you’ll be looking for:

 Pronounced (tat-li-jeh).
 Serves helva, Turkish Delight & ice cream.